grAIces/Azure-your-own-air-quality-sensor/README.md

+# GrAIces

+Welcome to GrAIces repository!
+It was created by Natalia Skrzypek and Pamela Krzypkowska.
+For any questions of feedback, please contact graices@outlook.com.

 # Azure your own air quality sensor
-### By Natalia Skrzypek and Pamela Krzypkowska

 In this tutorial you will learn how:
 - build an air quality measurement device from scratch,